In this post I’ll share some of the best Ruger 10/22 upgrades you can make for turning your stock rifle into a fun precision plinking rifle.

 The forend has an integrated Picatinny rail for ease of bipod mounting.
 This stock system comes in a variety of colors from desert tan to a deep red and even purple, if you want.

-Although the color choice doesn’t really affect performance, the rest of the stock’s features help to improve your soda can or squirrel sniping performance.
+Although the color choice doesn’t really affect performance, the rest of the stock’s features help to improve your soda can or squirrel sniping performance and is a great aftermarket 10/22 upgrade.

 2. Magpul Hunter X-22 10/22 Stock